Adnexal Masses in Adolescents

 - Other: Peritoneal inclusion cysts, pelvic kidney

-Pelvic examination may not be appropriate or revealing in adolescents who are not sexually active or those with severe pain.
-It may be possible to palpate the adnexa on rectal examination.
-Initial laboratory testing must include βhCG, as adolescents may not acknowledge consensual or non-consensual sexual activity.
-Other relevant laboratory testing may include CBC, gonorrhea and chlamydia, and tumor markers.
-Imaging is critical in the evaluation and would typically start with ultrasound; MRI or CT may be required.
-Ultrasound can be transvaginal or transabdominal, with the latter preferred in patients who are not sexually active.
+Pelvic examination may not be appropriate in adolescents who are not sexually active or in those with severe pain.
+The adnexa may be palpated on bimanual exam via the rectum.
+Initial laboratory testing must include βhCG.
+Other relevant laboratory testing may include CBC, gonorrhea and chlamydia, and tumor markers (CA 125, βhCG, alpha fetoprotein, and lactate dehydrogenase).
+Imaging would typically start with ultrasound; MRI or CT may be required.
+Ultrasound can be transvaginal or transabdominal, with the latter preferred in patients who are prepubertal or not sexually active.
 Morphologic scoring systems to assess malignant potential may be used, but have not been validated in adolescents.
 Ultrasound findings of a sonolucent cyst with smooth walls and the absence of thick septations or solid components indicate a low risk of malignancy.
 MRI is the preferred imaging modality after an initial ultrasound for suspected vaginal and uterine anomalies.

 Management of asymptomatic functional cysts up to 10 cm may be expectant with serial ultrasound imaging.
 Oral contraceptives do not hasten resolution of existing cysts but may prevent new ones from forming.
 Patients with suspected hemorrhagic cysts should be followed expectantly if clinically stable and the pain can be managed medically.
-Torsion requires prompt surgical intervention to preserve ovarian function.
+Torsion requires prompt surgical intervention for reduction of the torsion with concomitant ovarian cystectomy for identified pathology to preserve ovarian function.
 Additional adnexal pathology is found in over half of patients with the diagnosis of torsion.
-Certain neoplasms may require surgical intervention, and a gynecologic oncologist should be involved when imaging and laboratory testing suggests malignancy.
+A gynecologic oncologist should be involved when imaging and laboratory testing suggests malignancy.
 A hydrosalpinx may be managed expectantly if it has the characteristic ultrasound appearance of a sonolucent, elongated, extraovarian structure.
 Paratubal and inclusion cysts appearing as extraovarian, sonolucent structures may also be followed with serial ultrasound imaging.
 If surgical intervention is needed, attempt should be made to use minimally invasive techniques and preserve ovarian function if possible.
 Anomalies resulting in menstrual outflow obstruction are managed surgically.

 ********** Notice Regarding Use ************